SimNIBS¶

-SimNIBS is a free and open source software package for the Simulation of Non-invasive Brain Stimulation.
+SimNIBS v4.5 is an open source software package for the Simulation of Non-invasive Brain Stimulation.
 It allows for realistic calculations of the electric field induced by transcranial magnetic stimulation (TMS) and transcranial electric stimulation (TES).

-- A SimNIBS workflow consists of three main parts:
+A basic SimNIBS workflow consists of three main parts:

-Set up and run simulation in the graphical user interface, MATLAB or Python
+Set up and run simulation using our fast FEM solvers in the graphical user interface, or via MATLAB or Python scripts.

-Visualize simulation results, and transform them to FsAverage or MNI space.
+Visualize simulation results, and easily transform them to FsAverage or MNI space via in-built functions.

 SimNIBS is copyrighted © by its authors and licensed under GPL v3